 Shop Local Produce

-For unique products head to either of these gift emporiums.
-Zandbroz is a staple feature of Downtown Fargo offering an array of paper products and jewelry as well as a great selection of books from local authors.
-Unglued is a salute to the crazed crafting community, an explosion of quirky, cute, and hilariously snarky handmade products from local artists and makers.
+For unique products, head to either of these gift emporiums.
+Zandbroz is a staple feature of Downtown Fargo, offering an array of paper products and jewelry and a great selection of books from local authors.
+Unglued, also now located in Brewhalla, salutes the crazed crafting community, an explosion of quirky, cute, and hilariously snarky handmade products from local artists and makers.

-If you’re looking for household and personal care products, here are some jackpots.
-Real Good Bath & Body has artisan, high-quality, nature-based bath and body products.
-Pick out a bath bomb, or bar shampoo and conditioner and donate to a worthy cause.
-Also, buy bulk and reduce your carbon footprint with Red River Refillery.
-Bring your own containers and stock up on household cleaning products and reusable items for you and your home.
+We have the jackpot if you’re looking for household and personal care products.
+In Brewhalla, buy bulk and reduce your carbon footprint with Red River Refillery.
+Bring your containers, or use one of their free options and stock up on household cleaning products, shower items, containers, and other reusable items for you and your home.

 Bike and Walk Instead of Driving

-Fargo is filled with over 100 parks and hundreds of miles of bike trails, so there’s plenty to explore.
+Fargo has over 100 parks and hundreds of miles of bike trails, so there’s plenty to explore.
 Don’t have a bike?
-No problem, our town is bike-friendly with rentals and shops galore.
+No problem, our town is bike-friendly, with rentals at Lindenwood Park and shops galore.
 Find your bike and biking style in preparation for local shopping and farmers’ markets.
-Plus, if your strolls end up in Downtown Fargo, check out this walking tour in order to “Look Around Downtown”.
+Plus, if your strolls end up in Downtown Fargo, check out this walking tour to “Look Around Downtown.”